Skip to Content

 How VA Disability Pay Works

-How Do I Determine my VA Disability Compensation?
+How Do I Determine My VA Disability Compensation?

 To determine your disability compensation, you need to file a claim with VA.
 The VA rates your disability by severity after reviewing every piece of evidence in your claim.